 -- These

-referring to God coming for His saints on the day of the rapture.
+Resurrection, which is also the day of the Rapture.
 That’s the day that most directly applies to

 Christians who are alive and remain in the body.
 This is our great hope, but